FredianoCampione/btcrecoverfreddy/README.md

  * Automated seed recovery with a simple graphical user interface
  * Ability to search multiple derivation paths simultaneously for a given seed via --pathlist command (example pathlist files in the )
  * “Offline” mode for nearly all supported wallets - use one of the [extract scripts (click for more information)](docs/Extract_Scripts.md) to extract just enough information to attempt password recovery, without giving *btcrecover* or whoever runs it access to *any* of the addresses or private keys in your Bitcoin wallet.

+### Saving and Shutting Down ###
+Use `--found-save-file` to automatically write the recovered password to a file.
+Combine `--shutdown-after-found` with `--disable-network` to power off the computer and disconnect from the network after saving.
+When using the database password queue, `--skip-db-found` leaves the queue unchanged.

 ## Setup and Usage Tutorials ##
 BTCRecover is a Python (3.8, 3.9, 3.10, 3.11) script so will run on Windows, Linux and Mac environments.
 [See the installation guide for more info](docs/INSTALL.md)